oravirt/ansible-oracle/README.md

 - linuxamd64_12102_database_2of2.zip

 I'm creating a bunch of examples which illustrates how to use/run the different roles.
 They can be found here: http://oravirt.wordpress.com/category/ansible-oracle.
-I'll also be setting up a page where I have a list of all parameters and explanations of what they are used for, which can be found here: http://oravirt.wordpress.com/ansible-oracle-parameters

 As this is based on the EL6 platform the lowest supported Oracle version will be 11.2.0.3, as per Oracle's certification matrix.